colinsheppard/time/README.md

 The **time extension** has the following notable behavior:

-* **LogoTimes are store DATETIMEs, DATEs, or DAYs** - A LogoTime is a flexible data structure that will represent your time data as one of three varieties depending on how you create the LogoTime object.
+* **LogoTimes can store DATETIMEs, DATEs, or DAYs** - A LogoTime is a flexible data structure that will represent your time data as one of three varieties depending on how you create the LogoTime object.
 A LogoTime can be a DATETIME, a DATE, and a DAY:
   * A DATIME is a fully specified instant in time (e.g. January 2, 2000 at 3:04am and 5.678 seconds).
   * A DATE is a fully specified day in time but lacks any information about the time of day (e.g. January 2, 2000).
   * A DAY is a generic date that lacks a year (e.g. January 2).<br/>